<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 7 Best Beaches of Whidbey Island, Washington

 The National Park Service operates the Reserve at Ebey’s Landing.
 The reserve includes an active farming community and provides a historical record of Colonel Isaac Ebey’s earliest settlement.
-Fort Casey State Park is also on the property and is the perfect place to take in the views and to learn about military history.
+Fort Casey State Park is also on the property and is the perfect place to take in the views and learn about military history.

 2) Double Bluff Beach

 Double Bluff state park encompasses the islander’s beloved tidelands.
 These vast tidelands inspired the name of the adjacent water, Useless Bay.
-During low tide, the sand stretches beyond a half mile out from the shoreline, making boating difficult.
+During low tide, the sand stretches beyond a half mile from the shoreline, making boating difficult.

 3) Dugualla Bay